-How a rights-first constitutional system built on distributed ledger technology could protect liberty, privacy, and self-government
+How a rights-first constitutional system built on distributed ledger technology could protect liberty, privacy, personal sovereignty, and self-government

 Modern governments do not usually fail all at once.
 They fail gradually.
 Rights erode in the name of emergencies.
 Bureaucracies expand in the name of efficiency.
 Wealth and influence gather around institutions that were supposed to serve the public, until the public begins serving them instead.